iPhone ad banned over Flash and Java

 Apple excused themselves with a fact that Safari, the web browser the iPhone uses, was built to open internet standards which is true, it is based on the WebKit framework.
 As Flash and Java technology are not open source, compatibility with these technologies can not be ensured.
 Apple has referred to these technologies as “every third-party technology in the marketplace”.
 Nevertheless ASA ordered that the TV ad must not be broadcast again in the same form.

-Flash Player is installed on over 850 million Internet-connected desktops and mobile devices making it one of the most popular technologies to provide rich media and Rich Media Applications online.
+Flash Player is installed on over 850 million Internet-connected desktops and mobile devices making it one of the most popular technologies to provide Rich Internet Applications.
 The percentage of the computers having Flash Player approximates to 98%.
-Apple’s ignorance regarding it has been obvious since the first versions of iPhone.
+Apple's ignorance regarding it has been obvious since the first versions of iPhone.

 Related articles: